Kartik10S/Goal2GolScoresandFixtures/README.md

 ## Usage

-OpenScoreCollector can be used as a standalone application or integrated into other projects.
+Goal2GolScoresandFixtures can be used as a standalone application or integrated into other projects.
 It provides a RESTful API for accessing the collected data:

 - **GET /api/scores**: Retrieve live scores and match updates.
-- **GET /api/statistics**: Retrieve detailed match statistics.
-- **GET /api/streams**: Retrieve live streaming links.
+- **GET /api/fixture/league_name/**: Season Fixture for league.
+- **GET /api/fixture/league_name/team_name**: Season Fixture for a team by league.
+- **GET api/standings/league_name**: Standings by league name.

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to OpenScoreCollector, please follow these steps:
+If you'd like to contribute to Goal2GolScoresandFixtures, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix: